Frequently Asked Questions

 Do I need prior international or backpacking experience?

 Not at all.
 We meet in easily navigable Tokyo, and from there you’ll be accompanied by our guides, who handle logistics and Japanese-language communication.
 No backpacking required — your luggage is forwarded.
-That said, you should be reasonably fit and comfortable walking up to 15mi / 24km in a day.
+That said, you should be reasonably fit and comfortable walking up to 15mi / 24km in a day with a small 5-7 Kg pack.

 How should I train beforehand?